 Step 3: Review the Ideas on How to Act article, which lists the different actions that members of a democratic society, including students, could implement to help publicize their civic ideals.

 Step 4: Explain that people use many different kinds of media to communicate their perspectives about particular policy issues with others.
 For example, have students ever read a newspaper editorial?
 What is an editorial?
 Why would people communicate in this way?
 Ask if students have ever seen a community mural.
 What is a mural?
 Why would people communicate their thoughts with murals?
 Can students think of any other ways that people communicate their ideas?

 Step 5: Provide students with an opportunity to act in support of a policy proposal.
-Students can go through the exercise of creating an Op-Ed article, a letter to an editor, or a political cartoon to express their views or promote their policy proposal.
-They can share their writings or artwork with the class.
+They could write an Op-Ed article, a letter to an editor, or a political cartoon to express their views or promote their policy proposal.
+When finished and if time allows, students can share their writings or artwork with the class.